 READ: 6 BEST SKI RESORTS IN HOKKAIDO

-If you want a break from riding on the slopes, there are many things to see around Furano ski area.
-We recommend to rent a car, which can be done near the Furano Train Station from Toyota Rent-a-Car here.
+If you want a break from riding on the slopes, there are many things to see around the Furano ski area.
+We recommend renting a car, which can be done near the Furano Train Station from Toyota Rent-a-Car here.

 So here is our top recommendations of things to see in Furano during winter: